Article

 Some examples of a bad customer experience include:

 - Lack of empathy from agents: Customers often contact customer support when they feel concerned or frustrated, and customer service teams that don’t show empathy in these interactions can harm the relationship.
-In our CX Trends Report, 3 in 4 consumers said a bad interaction with a business can ruin their day—and if a consumer’s day is ruined because of your business, your customer experience is suffering.

 - Disregarding customer feedback: Consumer feedback is one of the most valuable resources businesses can use to improve their CX.
 When companies ignore customer feedback, they miss out on an opportunity to improve processes based on customer wants and needs—a misstep that leads to a poor CX.